proddata/crate/docs/general/dql/selects.rst

 ``IN``
 ------

-CrateDB supports the :ref:`operator <glossary-operator>` ``IN`` which allows you to verify the membership of the left-hand operand in a right-hand set of expressions.
+CrateDB supports the :ref:`operator <gloss-operator>` ``IN`` which allows you to verify the membership of the left-hand operand in a right-hand set of expressions.
 Returns ``true`` if any evaluated expression value from a right-hand set equals left-hand operand.
 Returns ``false`` otherwise::